Personal & business branding style guide

 If you're wearing a dress I recommend medium or long dresses to cover your knees when you sit.
 If you're wanting to create movement, maxi dresses give you something to twirl in and can create really dynamic, interesting shapes.

 Select the right colour and the right type of underwear for whatever outfit you’ve chosen.
-Make sure there is no pulling/ cutting in on you, no tight elastic etc. Do an underwear check to see if you have undy lines showing.
-If you don't want bra straps showing choose clothes that properly covers your undergarments, in all types of movement scenarios.
+Make sure there is no pulling/ cutting in on you, no tight elastic etc. Do an underwear check to see if you have underwear lines showing.
+If you don't want bra straps showing choose pieces that properly cover your undergarments, in all types of movement scenarios.
+Strapless tops or dresses, often pinch in around the arms and back in an unflattering way, so check this if you are going strapless.

 FOR THE LADIES